muraves/Simulation_Studies/Geant4-simulation/README.md

 # B. On T2B cluster

-The steps of building and running the application are the same as in A. However, in this case, the simulation has to be run in a container with Geant4 and other dependencies (e.g., CRY) installed.
+The steps of building and running the application are the same as in A. However, in this case, the simulation has to be build (using CRY_PATH=/opt/CRY) and run in a container with Geant4 and other dependencies (e.g., CRY) installed.
 An image of this container can be found in /group/Muography/container/simulation_container/muraves-sim-latest.sif In the container, no visualisation is possible, however, it is still possible to use the application in interactive mode.
 A container can be opened by running: